joshuajonghankim/CSCI-355-Internet-and-Web-Technologies/Topic 07: Network Layer (C10 + C11) Note_Joshua Jonghan Kim.md

 The header have at least 5 rows and each row has 32 bits.
 Options are optional.
 If IHL is larger than 20bytes (5 * 4bytes), it has options.

+Entire 2nd row is not used today.
+We don't have to divide informations to send nowadays.

+TTL - Time to Live (8bit)
+How many router hops a datagram can traverser before it's discarded.
+(Used to prevent loops when there is a misconfigured router) The default TTL is 64.